reduxjs/redux/README.md

 If you're new to the NPM ecosystem and have troubles getting a project up and running, or aren't sure where to paste the gist above, check out [simplest-redux-example](https://github.com/jackielii/simplest-redux-example) that uses Redux together with React and Browserify.

+## Change Log

+This project adheres to [Semantic Versioning](http://semver.org/).
+Every release, along with the migration instructions, is documented on the GitHub [Releases](https://github.com/reduxjs/redux/releases) page.

+## Logo

+You can find the official logo [on GitHub](https://github.com/reduxjs/redux/tree/master/logo).

 ## Thanks

 * [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial) for a great intro to modeling state updates with reducers;